 - Weight.
-Being overweight is a primary risk factor for type 2 diabetes.
+Being overweight is a strong risk factor for type 2 diabetes in children.
 The more fatty tissue children have — especially inside and between the muscle and skin around the abdomen — the more resistant their bodies' cells become to insulin.
-The association between obesity and type 2 diabetes is even stronger in youth than in adults.

 - Family history.
 Children's risk of type 2 diabetes increases if they have a parent or sibling with the disease.

-- Race.
-Although it's unclear why, people of certain races — including African-Americans, Hispanics, Native Americans, Asian-Americans and Pacific Islanders — are more likely to develop type 2 diabetes.
+- Race or ethnicity.
+Although it's unclear why, certain people — including Black, Hispanic, American Indian and Asian American people — are more likely to develop type 2 diabetes.

 - Age and sex.
-Many children develop type 2 diabetes at the start of puberty.
-Adolescent girls are likelier to develop type 2 diabetes than are adolescent boys.
+Many children develop type 2 diabetes in their early teens, but it may occur at any age.
+Adolescent girls are more likely to develop type 2 diabetes than are adolescent boys.

-- Birth weight and gestational diabetes.
-Low birth weight and being born to a mother who had gestational diabetes during the pregnancy are both associated with a higher risk of developing type 2 diabetes.
+- Maternal gestational diabetes.
+Children born to women who had gestational diabetes during pregnancy have a higher risk of developing type 2 diabetes.

 - High blood pressure